Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 action high_prio priority 10 {}
 ```

+## Action transaction
+a player action creates a tree of changes trough its effects and the effects of the triggered actions called a transaction.
+if a transaction has failures all the transaction is cancelled and its effects are reverted

+### Action Failures
+an action fails when a it reaches a failure statement:
+- `fail "message";` -> fails the entirety of the transaction
+- `cancel [<effect>] "message"` ->
+  - if no effect is specified fails only the global effect and stops all the triggers from activating ( and reverts the triggers that activated with the before keyword )
+  - if an effect is specified it fails that specific effect
+  - if `all` is specified for effects the entire action fails without propagating backwards to the trigger action

 # State
 A state is a construct to describe values and actions related to eachothers such as roles.
 a state is divided in two substates, the value substate and the action substate.